Slow down, light the fire, and experience the ultimate Scottish bothy at Inverlonan.

 Inverlonan is all about slowing down.
 The delights of Argyll are all around you, but you really don’t need or won’t want to leave.
 There are deckchairs under your hut and the views are incredible.
 Fire on, feet up, brew on, settle in.

-However, If you are feeling adventurous, down on the loch are two paddle boards and a two person kayak.
+However, If you are feeling adventurous, down on the loch are paddle boards and kayaks.
 Fishing rods are under your hut.
 Or take advantage of Scotland’s right to roam laws and explore the Inverlonan estate, you will find the 2000BC Strontoiller Stone Circle, the tallest Standing Stone in Argyll, the 13ft Clach Na Caraig along with the ancient Rubha na Moine Crannog in Loch Nell.

 Feasting by the fire at Inverlonan